memfault/interrupt/_drafts/best-of-binutils.md

 #### Comparing Code Size

-If you are crunched for space, it can be useful to understand what coding patterns the compiler can do a better job at optimizing.
-These types of comparisons can easily be achieved with objdump.
+If you are crunched for space, it can be useful to understand what coding patterns are more favorably optimized.
+This type of analysis can easily be run with `objdump`.

 ##### Pop Quiz: Which of the Following will Yield Smaller Code?